 Lunga island has a large colony of Puffins and Auks.
 The Puffins here have developed the convenient behavioural trait of using the presence of humans as a safety mechanism against predation by Gulls, Ravens and Crows.
-At this time of the year iconic images of Puffins with beaks full of sand eels shouldn’t be difficult to capture, and what Pete and I will be encouraging you to do is look beyond the classic images and look for something a little bit different.
+At this time of the year iconic images of Puffins with beaks full of sand eels shouldn’t be difficult to capture, I will also be encouraging you to look beyond the classic images and to look for something a little bit more eye-catching.

 Otters are sensitive and shy creatures, and our aim is to teach you how to make an approach, how to predict where the best photographic opportunities are and to do so without disturbing the Otters.
-Equally as important is knowing when not to proceed, for example if we find a mother with cubs our approach will be far slower, that is if Pete or Andy decide its diligent to do so.
-The Otters' welfare will always be our primary concern.
+Equally as important is knowing when not to proceed, for example if we find a mother with cubs our approach will be far slower, that is if Andy decide it's diligent to do so.
+The Otters welfare will always be our primary concern.

 With heavy hearts today is departure day.
 We will deliver you the ferry terminal of your choice and bid you a fond farewell.

 This itinerary is for guidance only.
-We may swap around the days to maximise the photographic opportunities for the weather conditions, in the case of any of the boat trips being cancelled we will substitute that activity with another species.
+We may swap days around to maximise the photographic opportunities for the weather conditions, in the case of any of the boat trips being cancelled we will substitute that activity with another subject/s.